Evolving Google Photos for a smarter, more personal gallery

 1. Lead with user needs

-2. Deliver near-term impact, plan for the future
+2. Lower-impact changes, plan for the future

 3. Make high-stakes transitions feel simple

 I partnered with Xiaomi’s design team to support the cloud migration of millions of users.
 We focused on building clear onboarding flows, minimizing friction, and ensuring data integrity.
-It wasn’t flashy work—but it mattered deeply to users and business goals.
+It wasn't flashy work but it mattered deeply to users and business goals.

 4. Support and grow the team